Ruth Williams Khama

-Ruth Williams Khama, Lady Khama (9 December 1923 – 22 May 2002) was the wife of Botswana's first president Sir Seretse Khama, the Paramount Chief of its Bamangwato tribe.
+Ruth Williams Khama, Lady Khama (née Williams; 9 December 1923 – 22 May 2002) was the wife of Botswana's first president Sir Seretse Khama, the Paramount Chief of its Bamangwato tribe.
 She served as the inaugural First Lady of Botswana from 1966 to 1980.

 Early life

-Lady Khama was born Ruth Williams in Meadowcourt Road, Blackheath in South London, the daughter of George and Dorothy Williams.
+Khama was born in Meadowcourt Road, Blackheath in South London, the daughter of George and Dorothy Williams.
 Her father had served as a captain in the British Army in India, and later worked in the tea trade.
-She had a sister, Muriel Williams-Sanderson, with whom she remained close.
+She had a sister, Muriel (later Muriel Sanderson), with whom she remained close.

 She was educated at Eltham Hill Grammar School and then served as a WAAF ambulance driver at various airfields in the south of England during the Second World War.
 After the war, she worked as a clerk for Cuthbert Heath, a firm of underwriters at Lloyd's of London.

 Marriage

 In June 1947, at a dance at Nutford House organised by the London Missionary Society, her sister introduced her to Prince Seretse Khama.
-He was the son of the Kgosi (a Bamangwato title that translates as king, though the British preferred the term paramount chief), Sekgoma II of the Bamangwato people and was studying law at Inner Temple in London after a year at Balliol College, Oxford.
+He was the son of the Kgosi (a Bamangwato title equivalent to "king", though the British government prefers "paramount chief"), Sekgoma II, of the Bamangwato people and was studying law at Inner Temple in London after a year at Balliol College, Oxford.
 The couple were both fans of jazz music, particularly The Ink Spots, and quickly fell in love.
 Seretse Khama was the first black man she had ever spoken to.
-A 1952 report described Ruth as a "woman of strong character".

 Their plans to marry caused controversy with elders in Bechuanaland and the government of South Africa, which had recently instituted the system of racial segregation known as apartheid.

 Britain was developing an atomic bomb which was felt necessary to maintain Britain's claim to be a great power and it was felt crucial that the supplies of uranium come from within the Commonwealth; South Africa happened to be endowed with much uranium which could be mined cheaply via open pit mining out on the veld by black South African miners who were paid wages considerably lower than the white miners.
 Uranium could also be obtained elsewhere in the Commonwealth such as from Canada, but the Canadian uranium was mined via deep shaft mining in the far north by well paid miners, making the Canadian uranium far more expensive than the South African uranium.
-Thus for reasons of cost, the British government much preferred to buy South African uranium for its atomic bomb program.
+Thus for reasons of cost, the British government much preferred to buy South African uranium for its atomic bomb programme.